 I felt the train starting to jerk around some more.
 I could hear extra clanking noises underneath me as the train jerked from side to side.
 Then those clanking noises changed, like the difference between the way things sounded in a big room rather than a small one.
 I looked down out the window and I could see water way below the train with big white things floating in it that looked sort of like clouds.

 Dad was still reading and he said quietly, “We’re on the Peace Bridge going over the Saint Lawrence river into Buffalo”.

 Dad leaned over me so his head was next to the window and looked down.

 “Icebergs”, he said, “Big chunks of floating ice in the water, like little floating islands or giant ice cubes.”

-It was both scary and exciting to have train tracks going over the water.
-It was scary to think about if the train fell off the tracks, but exciting to think about if it did not fall.
+It was scary AND exciting to have train tracks going over the water.
+It was scary to think about if the train fell off the tracks, but exciting to think about if it didn’t fall.
 But the bed and our little room was cozy, and it was strange that it could be kind of scary, exciting and cozy all at the same time.

-Suddenly there was a whooshing noise and big lit windows really close to us zoomed by, each flashing a picture of the inside of a place with seats and people, like a building or a house, but just for a second, so there was a new picture before you could barely remember the last one.
-The whoosh and windows continued and then they stopped.
+Then there was a whooshing noise and big lit windows really close to us zoomed by, each flashing a picture of the inside of a place with seats and people, like a building or a house, but just for a second, so there was a new picture before you could barely see the last one.
+The whoosh and windows kept going and then they stopped.

 “That was another train going by”, he said.
-Mom was still making the sleeping noise.
+Mom was still making the sleeping noises.

 Even though our room door was closed, I could hear someone walking down the train hallway making knocking noises and saying “Buffalo” over and over again.
 He knocked on our door but kept walking.